Skip to content

 export SKIPPR_API_KEY="sk_live_..."

-No setup scripts, no token refresh logic. skippr run detects the key and handles the rest.
+No setup scripts, no token refresh logic. skippr sync and skippr model detect the key and handle the rest.

 Managing API keys